 So, Dad ran over the sprinkler and last year's lemonade stand is now a successful Airbnb for raccoons.
 As we love to say in Dunwoody: Everything Will Be OK!
 There are still plenty of fun activities your family can enjoy without succumbing to a summer of Caillou reruns.
 Read on for the best ways to make the most of your summer in Dunwoody.

 1. Hit up the hotel pool

 Sounds simple, and that's the point.
 A pool trip is the perfect way to keep the kids occupied on a long, summer afternoon.
 They can cool down while you read that steamy romance novel all your friends are buzzing about.
-We recommend crashing and splashing at Embassy Suites Atlanta, Le Meridien Atlanta Perimeter or Atlanta Marriott Perimeter Center.
+We recommend crashing and splashing at the Residence Inn Perimeter Center, Embassy Suites Atlanta, Le Meridien Atlanta Perimeter or Atlanta Marriott Perimeter Center.

 2. Get a meal that makes everyone happy